 - C: Inclusions are visible on the surface/top view of the gem.

-The rubies and pink sapphires range in color from deep dark red, known and ‘Pidgeon Blood’ in the Gem Industry, to light and icy pink.
+The rubies and pink sapphires from Greenland range in color from deep red, known as ‘Pidgeon Blood’ in the gem Industry, to light and icy pink.

-The last and final step of the grading process includes a final review by an expert grader whose sole job is to oversee and double check all aspects of the initial grading process.
+The last step of the grading process includes a final review by an expert grader who oversees and double checks all aspects of the process.